meganfung38/CSC477_Asgn5/src/index.md

 ## Dataset Overview

-The **[Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/data)**, sourced from Kaggle, is a community complied dataset that aggregates track level information from Spotify's public API.
+The **[Spotify Tracks Dataset-- Maharshi Pandya, Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/data)**, sourced from Kaggle, is a community complied dataset that aggregates track level information from Spotify's public API.
 The dataset contains:
 - tracks (one row per track) across 125 different genres
 - includes metadata (track name, artist, album) and audio features (danceability, energy, valence, etc.)
 - and popularity level, which represents how much the track is being played on Spotify on a 0-100 scale